anjuthomas/nodeOIDCMsg/README.md

 ## What is the message class?

+Message is the top layer class that handles common functionality among the different serialization and deserialization types, such as claim verification.
-Since instances of Message will be used in an environment where information are to be sent over a wire it must be possible to serialize the information in such an instance to a format that can be transmitted over-the-wire.

-Because of this a number of method has been added to support serialization to and deserialization from a number of representations that are used in the OAuth2 and OIDC protocol exchange.
+While sending request and responses, it must be possible to serialize the information to a format that can be transmitted over-the-wire.
+Because of this a number of methods have been added to the token profile to support serialization to and deserialization from a number of representations that are used in the OAuth2 and OIDC protocol exchange.

+Each serialization type extends the Message class, which handles the common functionality among the different types.

 ## Message types